Suspected gunman in custody after Atlanta church shooting

 World Changers Church International serves nearly 30,000 members and has at least 10 satellite churches, according to its website.

-Additional reporting by Kevin Gray and Dan Burns; Editing by Eric Beech
+Additional reporting by Kevin Gray and Dan Burns; editing by Vicki Allen and Paul Simao, desking by G Crosse